michael-cw/susospatsample/README.md

 This repository contains the Survey Solutions Spatial Sampling Application[^1].
-It’s an essential tool for supporting survey sampling and implementation using Spatial Resources along with Survey Solutions [Computer Assisted Survey System (CASS)](https://mysurvey.solutions/en/).
+It’s an essential tool for supporting survey sampling and implementation using Spatial Resources along with the [Survey Solutions Computer Assisted Survey System (CASS)](https://mysurvey.solutions/en/).

 The Survey Solutions CASS leverages spatial resources in survey data